 Migraine attacks are occasionally accompanied by stroke.
 Permanent neurologic deficits associated with attacks of migraine were reported as early as the 19th century.
 Charcot first used the term "complicated migraine" (11), and Galezowski reported persistent visual sequelae (19).
 Hunt wrote a classic paper concerned with permanent paralysis along with other neurologic complications of migraine (27).

 The diagnosis of migrainous infarction is based on the abrupt onset of a neurologic deficit during a migraine attack associated with evidence of cerebral infarction on neuroimaging.
 Other causes of stroke must be excluded.
 Strict criteria for the diagnosis of migrainous infarction must be applied because migraine is common and patients with migraine may suffer from other causes of stroke.
 It is mandatory to exclude cerebral infarctions in cases where patients experience an atypical aura even in the context of established migraine (24).The diagnosis of migrainous infarction should be made only when a patient with an established history of migraine suffers a cerebral infarction during a typical migraine attack (54).

 The diagnostic criteria of migrainous infarction were just revised by the International Classification of Headache Disorders, third edition (ICHD-III), as follows (coded as 1.4.3) (23):

 (A) A migraine attack fulfilling criteria B and C

-(B) Occurring in a patient with 1.2 Migraine with aura and typical of previous attacks except that 1 or more aura symptoms persists for more than 60 min
+(B) Occurring in a patient with 1.2 migraine with aura and typical of previous attacks except that one or more aura symptoms persists for more than 60 min

 (C) Neuroimaging demonstrates ischemic infarction in a relevant area